Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Conclusion

 Hence we can expect the following sky localization rates for BNS mergers from the examined networks: The A+ detector network will only observe consistently events to within $\Omega_{90} \le 1\,\rm deg^2$ a few times per year, while \ce, \voy, and \et\ should achieve this for 10--30 BNS signals per year.
-Consistent detection of BNSs localized to within $\Omega_{90} \le 0.1\,\rm deg^2$ requires at least two NG detector sites and even then \EC\ will only observe a handful of such events per year, while \ECS\ will push this number to more than once a week.
-In fact, both networks could achieve sky localizations of BNS signals to better than $\Omega_{90} \le 0.01\,\rm deg^2$, but only for rare, {\em golden} events.
+Consistent detection of BNSs localized to within $\Omega_{90} \le 0.1\,\rm deg^2$ requires at least two NG detector sites and even then \EC\ will only observe a handful of such events per year, while \ECS\ will push this number to more than twice a week, and only \ECS\ will achieve sky localizations of BNS signals to better than $\Omega_{90} \le 0.01\,\rm deg^2$, but only for rare, {\em golden} events.

-While coalescences of BNSs are expected to be more abundant compared to BBHs, the intrinsic loudness of BBH mergers increases the detection rates of well-localized events: A+ and single CE networks will localize a few events per year to within $\Omega_{90} \le 0.1\,\rm deg^2$, while we should observe such signals once every five weeks in Voyager networks and once every other week in \et.
+While coalescences of BNSs are expected to be more abundant compared to BBHs, the intrinsic loudness of BBH mergers increases the detection rates of well-localized events: A+ and single CE networks will localize a few events per year to within $\Omega_{90} \le 0.1\,\rm deg^2$, while we should observe such signals once every four weeks in Voyager networks and once every other week in \et.
 Finally, BBHs localized to within $\Omega_{90} \le 0.01\,\rm deg^2$ are consistently detected only in networks containing two or three NG detectors, with \EC\ and \ECS\ observing such events a few times per year to more than once a week, respectively!
 Thus, while the visibility did not allow for conclusive discrimination of the networks containing a CE detector, the sky resolution clearly favors those with at least two, preferably three NG detectors.

-Finally, luminosity distance estimation accuracies better than 10\% show a wide range for BNS mergers: once every other week with A+, twice a week with Voyager, three times a week with one CE, and 12, 20, and 60 times per day in \et, \EC, and \ECS, respectively.
-BBH signals will push these numbers to twice a day with A+, 10 times a day with Voyager, and at least 30 times per day in NG networks.
-In fact such networks will detect BBHs to sub-1\% accuracies in the luminosity distance once a week with one CE and up to four times a day with three NG detectors.
+Finally, luminosity distance estimation accuracies better than 10\% show a wide range for BNS mergers: once every five week with A+, once a week with Voyager or one CE, and 5, 18, and 41 times per day in \et, \EC, and \ECS, respectively.
+BBH signals will push these numbers to more than once a day with A+, 9 times a day with Voyager, and at least 27 times per day in NG networks.
+In fact such networks will detect BBHs to sub-1\% accuracies in the luminosity distance once a week with one CE and up to three times a day with three NG detectors.

 \paragraph{Enabling multi-messenger astronomy} The synergy of GW and EM observations was beautifully demonstrated with the event GW170817.
 As such each network's potential to enable a follow-up in the EM spectrum---even without the detection of a loud EM transient such as a GRB---is paramount in determining the network's science capabilities.
 The main metric is thus the sky localization in relation to the FOVs of various EM telescopes, see Tab.~\ref{tab:em_fov}.
 We performed this study for BNS and BBH signals emitted from redshifts up to $z=0.5$.